tmpbci/LJ/README.md

 You probably want redis bound to all network interfaces : comment the bind line in /etc/redis/redis.conf and restart it.

-You probably also want to run the configure script to enter your etherdreams IPs,... python3 configure.py
+The configure script to enter your etherdreams IPs,... is launched during install.
+You can use anytime, i.e if your network/etherdream setup change : python3 configure.py

+- Webserver ?

+A webserver is useful if you want to use the webUI remotely.
+Bring Your Own Webserver.